Lesson 2: Fundamental Research Skills

 • What is the general time frame that my source material should cover?

-• What theoretical framework(s), scientific paradigms, or research methods and analytical techniques encompass your research?
+• What theoretical framework(s), scientific paradigms, or research methods and analytical techniques encompass my research?

 • What disciplines have contributed to or built off of my research area?